CovidTrail/covidtrail.github.io/index.md

 ![](images/moderna.PNG)

+Upload your vaccination card by dragging and dropping your file in the popup widget.

 Additionally, if you only have a one shot variant you will only be shown the first shot information fields.

 ![](images/johnson_and_johnson.PNG)

 ### Vaccination Card

 This page will display all information from the vaccination submission page.
 If you have not entered vaccination information you instead will be shown a button that will take you to the Submit Vaccination page.
-If you have only received one shot or only have a one shot variant then the second shot information will display N/A.
+If you have only received one shot or only have a one shot variant then the second shot information will display N/A. You can also view your uploaded vaccination card here.

 ![](images/vax_card_updated.PNG)